 Every Thursday morning, you can find Deanna Wolk at a table in a sunny corner of Hebrew Rehabilitation Center (HRC) in Boston.
-For about five years, Deanna has volunteered with residents, teaching and playing mahjong.
+For about five years, Deanna has volunteered with patients, teaching and playing mahjong.

-"I enjoy interacting with the residents and I know they have a good time playing," Deanna said.
+"I enjoy interacting with the patients and I know they have a good time playing," Deanna said.
 "It's something we all look forward to.
 When I leave, I feel good about the experience we had together."

 Deanna and her husband, Sidney, have supported Hebrew SeniorLife since the mid-1980s.
 In 2007, Deanna joined the board of the Women’s Auxiliary, now called the Friends of Hebrew SeniorLife.
 “It wasn’t enough for me to be on the board,” said Deanna regarding her motivation for regular volunteering.